NinjaBearStudioTech/Documentation/Writerside/topics/combat/concepts/cbt_melee_combat.md

 Successful hits may invoke cosmetics functions on the **attacker** or **weapon**, defined by the **Melee Interface**.

+### Environment Hits

+Melee Scans can also hit the environment, provided that it also responds to the proper Targeting Presets and collision.
+If a melee attack hits the environment, it will trigger the cosmetics logic on the weapon, providing the special Gameplay Tag, `Combat.Target.Environment`, along with the expected **hit result**.

 ## Melee Weapon Interface

 This interface must be implemented by any _object_ able to participate in melee combat: **pawns** or **weapons**.
 It